 Oil on board, 8 x 8 feet

-The California figurative artist Dennis hare was born in Glendale, California, in 1946 to Arline and Fred Hare.
-His mother was an interior designer and his father a sports writer and a photographer.
+California figurative artist Dennis Hare was born in Glendale, California, in 1946.
+His mother, Arline, was an interior designer.
+His father, Fred Hare, was a sports writer and photographer.
 Dennis grew up in a fertile artistic environment.
 His grandfather, Oliver Hare, was an artist, musician and photographer.
 His grandmother on his mother’s side, Elizabeth Harlan, was also an artist.
-Dennis Hare’s parents traveled a great deal when he was young and the family traveled to Central America and Mexico to make short documentary cultural films.
-A small beach house in Mexico was a regular retreat for the family and Hare spent a lot of time painting there.
+Dennis Hare’s parents traveled a great deal when he was young.
+His family traveled to Central America and Mexico to make short documentary cultural films.
+A small beach house in Mexico was a regular retreat for the family.
+There, Dennis Hare spent a lot of time painting.
 Later in life he lived in Mexico for some time.

-The artist’s sporting achievements are considerable.
-He won his first Volleyball World Championship in 1975 and many other volleyball competitions plus Senior Olympic tournaments.
+Dennis Hare’s sporting achievements are considerable.
+He won his first Volleyball World Championship in 1975 and many other beach volleyball competitions plus Senior Olympic tournaments.
 In recognition, he was inducted in 2008 to the California Beach Volleyball Association Hall of Fame.
 During his athletic career, art featured little and it was not until his retirement from sports that he took up painting.
 This was partly due to his need to illustrate a book he was writing on beach volleyball.
-In 1979, Dennis Hare began painting in watercolors and discovered an aptitude that spurred him to create many works and join the National Watercolor Society.
+In 1979, Dennis Hare began painting in watercolors.
+He discovered an aptitude that spurred him to create many artworks and join the National Watercolor Society.
 His work was mainly figurative, as it remained for the rest of his career.

-The artwork of Dennis Hare can veer into abstraction, especially in his later works as he pushed the boundaries of figure and character.
+The artwork of Dennis Hare can veer into abstraction.
+Especially in his later works as he pushed the boundaries of figure and character.
 As he explored his artistic talents, his work began to take on elements of mixed media and assemblage.
 This was largely, as he says, due to the Eva Hess exhibition he saw in New York in 1992.
-Hare took the works of Hess and started to incorporate the use of objects in his art with a 2007 piece, “Couple”, showing two people depicted in oils and scraps of paper.
-This new direction is distinctly Dennsi Hare.
+Hare took the works of Hess and started to incorporate the use of objects in his art with a 2007 piece, Couple.
+This work showed two people depicted in oils and scraps of paper.
+This new direction is distinctly Dennis Hare.
 It contains the characteristic brightness, intimacy and sense of relationship that is very much his.

-Still active, Dennis Hare lectures and gives workshops around the world, focusing on the ideas of self-expression and how to maximize artistic potential.
+Still active, Dennis Hare lectures and gives workshops around the world.
+His lectures often focus on the ideas of self-expression and how to maximize artistic potential.
 He lives in Mentone, CA, in a comfortable bungalow he has very much customized to his tastes and needs.
-As well as being a successful artist, Dennis Hare is also a collector and has often donated art to good causes.
-He has exhibited in private and public exhibitions and is evidence that being a self-taught artist and late bloomer matter little when talent and passion are on show.
+Besides being a successful artist, Dennis Hare is also a collector and has often donated artwork to good causes.
+Dennis has exhibited in private and public exhibitions.
+He is evidence that being a self-taught artist and late bloomer matter little when talent and passion are on show.

-If you’re interested in selling your Dennis Hare painting, please send us details using our Sell Your Art page.
+If you’re interested in selling your Dennis Hare artwork, please send us details using our Sell Your Art page.
 All inquiries are confidential.